 Honda created the Honda Marine Science Foundation based on the idea that humans can and should have a mutually beneficial relationship with coastal ecosystems.
 This idea is known as “sato-umi”.
 In Japanese, “sato” means the area where people live, and “umi” means the sea.
 Sato-umi is a coastal area where biological productivity and biodiversity thrive due to human interaction.

-To streamline grantmaking and ensure that the foundation does not run afoul of the prohibition against self-dealing, grants will not be given to organizations with which board members or their relatives have a direct financial relationship.
+To streamline grantmaking and ensure that the foundation does not run afoul of the prohibition against self-dealing, grants will not be given to organizations with which board members of the foundation or their relatives have a direct financial relationship.
 The foundation will consult legal counsel if there are questions regarding the applicability of this rule to a particular potential grantee.
+In addition, Honda Marine Science Foundation does not make grants that require the exercise of expenditure responsibility.

 Honda Marine Science Foundation is unable to fund mitigation projects or programs that are required by a separate federal, state, or locally issued permit, decree, or enforcement action.